RyakDL/VA-Challenge/README.md

 # VBA-Challenge

 Module 2 Homework Instructions:
-1) Macro-enabled Excel Workbook is the homework.
-To access the VBA code, open the Excel workbook "Multiple-year_stock_data v_RLund_FINAL" and select the Developer tab.
-On the Developer Tab, select VBA Script to view the Macro.
+1) The Multiple_year_stock_data.xlxs exceeds 25 MB and can't be uploaded.
+Therefore, to access the VBA code, open the 'vba stock analysis script_RLund_Final' file for the code.
+Once opened, the code can be pasted into a macro-enabled Multiple_year_stock-data workbook and executed.
-2) Run the Marcro by selecting the Macro button on the Developer Tab and running the macro "Stock_Loop" attached to this workbook.
+3) Run the Marcro by selecting the Macro button on the Developer Tab and running the macro "Stock_Loop".
-3) There is also a VBA Stock Analysis Script file and 3 PDF files that contain screenshots.
+4) There is also 3 PDF files that contain screenshots of the worksheet results after the macro was executed.

 Sources:
 1) The VBA of Wall Street by Miles Lucey. https://github.com/mileslucey/vba_of_wall_street Accessed 6.09.2023